 The sudden increase in responsiveness that boys experience during adolescences changes their attitude towards genitals and sexual activity.
 Teenage boys develop an interest in their own genitals because of the pleasure of their own arousal.
 They are also fascinated with the genitals of people they are attracted to and with opportunities for penetrative sex.
 Girls do not experience this increase sudden in responsiveness, so genitals and sexual activity remain relatively unappealing much as they are to children.

 Most girls do not experience responsiveness.
 Those women who are responsive, do not respond to the same erotic scenarios that men do.
 Women are not aroused by genitals and sexual opportunities.
-Women continue to think of genitals as smelly and ‘dirty’ because they are associated with going to the toilet or their periods.
+Women continue to think of genitals as smelly and dirty because they are associated with going to the toilet or their periods.
 The vagina is a moist orifice similar to the mouth.
-If a man puts his penis in her mouth, a woman expects him to wash it first.
-If he puts his penis in her vagina, she has little interest in his genital hygiene.
-The vagina is out of sight and out of mind.
+Before putting a penis in her mouth, a woman expects a man to wash it.
+If he puts his penis in her vagina, she has no interest in his genital hygiene.
+To women, the vagina is dirty and out of sight and out of mind.